tksh164/displayscope/README.md

 If you don't need Displayscope anymore, you can uninstall it from **Apps & features** in the Settings or **Uninstall a program** in the Control Panel.

-### Install from Microsoft Store on Windows 11/Windows 10 21H2
+### Install from Microsoft Store

-You can install Displayscope from Microsoft Store.
-Search `Displayscope` in Microsoft Store to find it.
+You can install [Displayscope](https://apps.microsoft.com/store/detail/displayscope/XP9LZC3BDC1CG2) from Microsoft Store.

 ## 🔨 Build from source